About Supervisor Patrick Kennedy

 While receiving his degree in Government from Sacramento State University, Patrick worked for former State Treasurer Phil Angelides and U.S. Representative Robert Matsui.
 He later attended law school at night while raising a young family, graduating from Lincoln Law School of Sacramento in 2001.

 Patrick grew up in Sacramento County's District 2.
-He and his wife Judy, an artist and special education teacher, raised their four daughters in Hollywood Park and currently live in the Pocket / Greenhaven neighborhood.
+He and his wife Judy, an artist and special education teacher, raised their four daughters in Hollywood Park and currently live in the Pocket / Greenhaven neighborhood with their four legged friends, Liffey and Fergus.